NyoroGiraffe/Experi-City/index.md

   - Core
   - Index
 ---
-## Experi-City HANASAKA Official Website
+## "Experi-City HANASAKA" Official Website

-### Welcome to the story of a near-future city created alongside AI.
+**Welcome to the story of a near-future city created alongside AI.**

 ---